joedooley/sportport-active/wp-content/plugins/animate-it/readme.txt

 = Hiding horizontal and vertical scroll bar? = Settings to show or hide vertical or horizontal scroll bar are available at  Settings-> Animate It! menu in the admin area.

+= Animation applied using older plugin and class generator won't work?  = If animation applied using class generator or older plugin wont work, Please do the following:
+If using shortcode:
+Add duration="1" (you can add 1 to 12) as one of the attribute of the shortcode.

+If using class generator:
+Add duration class ( duration1 to duration12 ) along with the other classes. or use the class generator one more time to generate same animation classes.

 == Screenshots ==

 1. **Animate Button** - Add animation blocks in WordPress Post and Pages using the Animate It! button.